Dianeod/docs-1/docs/ml/nlp/userguide/utils.md

 "CHAPTER 1\n\n  Loomings\n\n\n\nCall me Ishmael."
 " Some years ago--never mind how long precisely-- having little or no money in my purse, and noth..
 " It is a way I have of driving off the spleen and regulating the circulation."
+"Whenever I find myself growing grim about the mouth; whenever it is a damp, drizzly November in ..
+" This is my substitute for pistol and ball."
+"With a philosophical flourish Cato throws himself upon his sword; I quietly take to the ship."
+" There is nothing surprising in this."
+"If they but knew it, almost all men in their degree, some time or other, cherish very nearly the..
+"\n\nThere now is your insular city of the Manhattoes, belted round by wharves as Indian isles by..
+"Right and left, the streets take you waterward."
+" Its extreme downtown is the battery, where that noble mole is washed by waves, and cooled by br..
+"Look at the crowds of water-gazers there."
+"\n\nCircumambulate the city of a dreamy Sabbath afternoon."
+..
 ```